 (c) the owner or occupier of the premises where the wiring or equipment is located would not permit it to be disconnected or repaired.

-[Regulation 50A inserted by Gazette 6 Sep 1996 p.
-4416; amended by Gazette 31 Dec 2007 p.
+[Regulation 50A inserted: Gazette 6 Sep 1996 p.
+4416; amended: Gazette 31 Dec 2007 p.
 6523-4.]

 51. Notifiable work, preliminary notice of to be given to network operator

-(1) Subject to subregulation (2) and regulation 52BA, an electrical contractor who carries out any notifiable work, or causes any notifiable work to be carried out, commits an offence unless a preliminary notice of the proposed notifiable work, in a form approved by the Director and duly completed, is prepared by the electrical contractor or a person authorised by the electrical contractor and delivered to the relevant network operator at the required time.
+(1) Subject to subregulation (2) and regulations 52BA and 52BB, an electrical contractor who carries out any notifiable work, or causes any notifiable work to be carried out, commits an offence unless a preliminary notice of the proposed notifiable work, in a form approved by the Director and duly completed, is prepared by the electrical contractor or a person authorised by the electrical contractor and delivered to the relevant network operator at the required time.

 (2) Subregulation (1) does not apply to notifiable work —